-The Fund indirectly has the same risks as the ETFs and the underlying funds it holds or that the underlying funds hold.
-The Fund is subject to the risks of an ETF or an underlying funds in proportion to its investment in this fund.
-To the extent that the Fund invest directly in equity and fixed income securities, the Fund will have the risks associated with a direct investment such securities.
+The Fund indirectly has the same risks as the ETFs and the underlying funds they hold, and the investments which the ETF or the underlying funds hold.
+The Fund takes on the risks of an underlying ETF or an underlying fund in proportion to its investment in that fund.
+To the extent that the Fund invests directly in equity and fixed-income securities, the Fund will be exposed to the same risks as a direct investment in such securities.
 The investment strategies may involve the following principal risks:

 - investment risk;

 - no guaranteed return risk;

 - asset allocation risk;

-- multiple class risk:
+- multiple class risk;

 - reliance on key personnel risk;

 - income trusts risk;

 - counterparties risk;

 - cybersecurity risk;

 - concentration risk;

-- credit risk:
+- credit risk;

 - currency risk;

 - derivatives risk;

-- ETFs risks;
+- exchange-traded funds risks;

 - foreign market risk;

+- emerging market risk;

 - fund of funds risk;

 - general market risk;

 - index and passive investment strategies risk;

 - interest rates risk;

 - real estate companies and investment trust risk;

 - large transaction risk;

 - legal and regulatory risk;

 - liquidity risk;

 - illiquid securities valuation risk;

-- monetary fund or other agencies;
+- International Monetary Fund or other agencies;

 - securities lending risk;

 - repurchase and reverse repurchase risk;

 - sovereign debt risk;

 - specialized risk;

+- stock market risk;

-- tax risk:
+- tax risk;

-- · asset-backed securities and mortgage-backed securities risk;
+- asset-backed securities and mortgage-backed securities risk;

-- leverage risk;
+- ESG investment strategy and objectives risk;

 - unforeseen event risk;

 - convertible securities risk;

-- risks associated with depositary receipts; and
+- · risks associated with depositary receipts; and

 - inflation risk.

-Please see "What Are the Risks of Investing in a Mutual Fund?" for a description of each of these risks.
+Please see "What are the risks of investing in a Mutual Fund?" for a description of each of these risks.